 Laurence is a full time professional travel photographer & blogger, who has been traveling the world since 2009.
 His photos have appeared on the National Geographic homepage, the BBC, USA Today, Buzzfeed and CNN, amongst many others.
 He runs two travel blogs with his wife Jessica: the photography and adventure focused Finding the Universe, and the couples travel focused Independent Travel Cats, and has over a million followers on Facebook.
 He’s also the teacher of the Superstar Blogging Photography Course.

 Kiersten Rich is the “blonde” behind The Blonde Abroad, a popular female travel blog featuring travel tips, videos and photography from around the world.
 The Blonde Abroad was listed on Forbes’ Top 10 Travel Influencers of 2017, has been featured in The New York Times, VOGUE, AFAR and Travel + Leisure, and has amassed a loyal following of over 1 million people.
-The California native now resides in Cape Town and runs all-female travel tours and educational retreats in Indonesia and South Africa, with new destinations announced this year!
+The California native now resides in Cape Town and runs all-female travel tours and educational retreats in Indonesia and South Africa.

 Patricia Serrano is a travel blogger (FreshTraveler.com), travel host and film/video producer with a passion for one-of-kind life experiences and off-the-beaten path sustainable travel adventures.
 She has also teamed up with luxury travel agency Protravel International to curate unique, off the beaten path sustainable travel itineraries for clients interested in traveling the globe as sustainably as possible.
 Growing up in Bangkok, Thailand, her father was a hotelier and spent a lot of time in and around hotels.
 She has a passion for good hospitality, cultural immersion, and sustainable travel.